 “You want the penis to be a little on the larger side before you start digging deep down under the foreskin,” says Florida-based urologist Dr. Jamin Brahmbhatt.
 “You don’t want to peel it back when the penis is small and injure it.
 Don’t force it.”

 It turns out that when the foreskin is tight on a baby penis, it acts as a pretty great natural barrier.
-That means that when an uncircumcised child is very young, parents don’t need to invest too much worry into the beasties that can get under the skin later in life, like bacteria and yeast that can lead to a smelly, cheese-like build up around the head of the penis.
+That means that when an uncircumcised child is very young, their penis foreskin doesn’t require much cleaning or special care beyond regular bathing.
+Parents don’t need to invest too much worry into the beasties that can get under the skin later in life, like bacteria and yeast that can lead to a smelly, cheese-like build up around the head of the penis.

 How to Care for an Uncircumcised Baby Penis